 - the ministry of all Christians at work

 - the work of stipendiary or visiting chaplains in industry, hospitals, colleges and other spheres

 - the insights and concerns of ministers working in neighbourhoods, parishes and congregations

 How do you become an MSE?

-- undertaking appropriate theological and pastoral training (usually on a non-residential basis); and
+- by undertaking appropriate theological and pastoral training (usually on a non-residential basis); and

-- being inducted or licensed by your church to a particular MSE role
+- by being inducted or licensed by your church to a particular MSE role

 or by transferring to ministry in secular employment from another form of church ministry.

 - by talking to an MSE you know